Omar-Hassad/Box-detection/README.txt

 2.Now run project.py.
 You can place your box anywhere, regardless of its position — the system will detect it.
 An Excel file will be generated, showing the measured results.

 3.The height of the box is calculated separately, and the result is also added to the same Excel file.

+4.also change the path of the best.onnx in all the file.py to ure oun path